xwmx/nb/README.md

 other link-based note-taking methods.

-To add a link from a note or bookmark to another in the same notebook, include the id, title, filename, and folder path for the target item within double square brackets anywhere in the linking document:
+To add a link from a note or bookmark to another in the same notebook, include the id, title, or relative path for the target item within double square brackets anywhere in the linking document:

 ```text